 3. Relations with clients: for more please see “Working principles”.

-• Ars libri is not focused on profit maximisation.
-We are focused on the provision of services in line with the highest professional standards, fair competition and transparent working principles that guarantee reliability, stability, sustainability and profitability of our business.
+• Ars libri is not focused on profit maximization.
+We are focused on providing our services in line with the highest professional standards, fair competition and transparent working principles that guarantee the reliability, stability, sustainability, and profitability of our business.

 • We equally value all our clients, therefore they receive the same treatment, irrespective of the client or order.

-• Our word and commitment is our signature, therefore we take all possible and impossible means to make sure we fulfil our obligations in time, irrespective of the complexity of task.
+• Our word and commitment is our signature, therefore we take all possible and impossible means to make sure we fulfill our obligations in time, irrespective of the complexity of the task.

-• We support fair business and competition – we categorically refuse any other means than fair competition in any public tender.
+• We support fair business and competition – we categorically refuse to follow any practice other than the fair competition in any public tender.